nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

 - **Z Rotation**.
 Rotation of donor objects along the normal of recipient object face, in radians.
 Default value is 0.0.
 The input expects one number per each recipient object face.
+- **PolyRotation**.
+Rotation of each recipient object face indexes.
+The default value is 0.
+For example, if recipient face definition is `[3, 4, 5, 6]`, and *PolyRotation* is set to 1, then the face will be interpreted as `[4, 5, 6, 3]`.
+This will affect the orientation of donor object.
 - **PolyMask**.
 Mask for recipient object faces processing.
 What exactly will be done with faces which are masked out is defined by **Mask Mode** parameter (see below).